OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/gwei.md

 ---
 title: gwei
-description: This documentation page details the 'gwei' functionality of OpenBB's crypto onchain operations.
+description: "This documentation page details the 'gwei' functionality of OpenBB's" crypto onchain operations.
 It contains code snippets and function descriptions for retrieving Ethereum gas fees data, along with export methods for the same.
 keywords: